djotaku/Snap-in-Time/docs/usage.rst

 Make it executable and have cron run that script as often as you like.

+For a more involved script, useful for logging, see `Putting it All Together`_.

 Backing Up to Remote Location
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This code makes the assumption that you have setup ssh keys to allow you to ssh to the remote machine without inputting a password.
 It is recommended to run the remote backup code BEFORE the culling code to increase the chances that the last snapshot on the remote system is still on the local system.
-(This will minimize the amounnt of data that has to be transferred to the remote system.
+(This will minimize the amount of data that has to be transferred to the remote system.

 .. code-block:: Bash